suse-edge/suse-edge.github.io/docs/product/atip/management-cluster.md

 `sudo mkdir -p /mnt/combustion/`

 5. Prior to booting for the first time, prepare all elements of the configuration that will be used by Ignition or Combustion.
 To log in to your system, you need to provide a password for root or set up passwordless authentication, otherwise the system will not be accessible after the first boot.

+> For more information about the configuration files using combustion and ignition, please refer to the documentation: https://documentation.suse.com/sle-micro/5.4/html/SLE-Micro-all/cha-images-ignition.html#

 ### Installation